Daddy Cooking Tips

 • It’s rather expensive when compared to other cast iron grill pans

-With its nice flat bottom, this is the best grill pan for gas cooktops.
+With its nice flat bottom, this is the grill pan for gas cooktops.
 It has really good heat dispersion, so it is very efficient.
 You can use it in the oven for roasting meat as well as searing and pan-frying on the cooktop.
 Campers love it too.

 Due to its good price and value, this is the first cast iron grill pan for a lot of people.
 Everyone seems pleased with their purchase, although there is a learning curve when it comes to re-seasoning.
 There are very few instances of buyer’s remorse.
 Most who’ve bought this one would do it again.